First, you used the term “willy-nilly”, which I think is awesome. :D

 I don’t see the point of buying something just because its designer, when you can find things just as nice much cheaper!!
 The only thing I might go all must-have designer is Converse, because the knock-off never look as good!!

 Anyway, I just try to re-vamp old clothes, or things from op shops.
-I’ll buy things like basic tees, and buy jackets, handbags etc, in black, so they I can wear them with every outfit, without them clashing!posted about 4 years ago
+I’ll buy things like basic tees, and buy jackets, handbags etc, in black, so they I can wear them with every outfit, without them clashing!posted over 7 years ago

 I try not to buy designer things all the time but when I see something that I am in love with I’ll buy it.
 I’ve been obsessed with Gucci hand bags so I get what I like.
-If u got the money why not.posted about 4 years ago
+If u got the money why not.posted over 7 years ago

 I have had a weekend job since I turned 14.
 I get paid £4.50 an hour and don’t normally spend my wages on myself.
 In fact, the majority of the money I earn goes straight into my savings account, but I leave some aside if I need to buy presents for friends (at the moment I’m keeping all of my wages to save up for Christmas presents).
 I consider myself lucky because my parents pay for the roof over my head, food and drink, school equipment, piano lessons, guitar lessons, riding lessons, school fees and school trips.
 I do rely on my parents, but I do my bit around the house with chores etc and strive to achieve top marks in my classes at school.
 If my parents weren’t about, I wouldn’t have the privilege of being able to attend the school I currently attend, so I’m very grateful.